 Apply for our degree apprenticeships

-As well as three apprenticeships in Health and Social care, the University also offers degree apprenticeships in Computer Science and Electronic Engineering and an AMBA accredited Master of Business Administration Degree Apprenticeship at Essex Business School.
+As well as three apprenticeships in Health and Social care, the University also offers degree apprenticeships in Computer Science and Electronic Engineering and a Senior Leader Degree Apprenticeship in Essex Business School.